jross365/LMStudio-Client/README.md

 ### 05/27/2024

+I had to do some design thinking today, and I realized that to prevent the options system from becoming a cluttered, complicated mess, I'm going to have to do away with the "extensibility" I've maintained.

+The extensibility I'm speaking of is the use of certain functions without requiring the config file, or the configuration being loaded.

+I've maintained certain parameters to ensure a user could use the program without depending on the config, if they wanted the freedom to use them in a way other than what I designed.

+I don't like the idea of forcing people into doing the way I think is best, because what I think is best may not be the best use of the application.
+By removing that extensibility, I run the risk of forcing users to use the application in a way they don't like.

+Or it might not matter at all.
+Users may really enjoy the "plug and play", relatively uninvolved way I've built it.

+I'm hesitant, but I think I'm going to remove the extensibility.
+I have to make a decision and live with it, but there are other benefits to removing it:

+- The code becomes shorter and more compact
+- It eliminates a great deal of ways errors can be introduced
+- It removes a lot of required validation
+- It will simplify the featureset
+- The simplified featureset will simplify the documentation (_which is very important to me_)

+That's all for now, no coding today.

+---

+### 05/27/2024

 Busy day yesterday, and took another break.

 **✅** Instead of integrating markdown into the web client functions (**Invoke-LMBlob/Invoke-LMStream**), I built **Show-LMDialog** to handle Markdown/non-markdown output.
 It appears to be working pretty well.